mohitpai/journey-optimizer.en/help/using/offers/offer-library/key-steps.md

 ---
 title: Key steps to create an offer
-description: Discover the key steps that are required to create an offer.
+description: Discover the key steps that are required to create an offer
 feature: Offers
 topic: Integrations
 role: User